Google Autocomplete? How Does Predictive Search in Google’s Search Engine Affect Your Reputation?

 As we’ve shown, an ugly Google auto-suggest linked to your name can instantly tank your chances of landing your dream job.
 But what if you’re already with a great company and focused on taking your career to the next level?
 Or you happen to be next in line for the raise and promotion you’ve worked so hard to earn?

 CareerBuilder found that just under 45% of employers check up on current employees online, using social media and search to have a closer look at employee behavior.
+If negative information is found in search results — or predictive search reveals negative trends associated with your name, there is a strong chance you’ll be passed over for a promotion.

 And not only could a manager or department head use what they find to cancel that much-deserved promotion, but a harmful item provided by Google autocomplete may be all they need to justify a pink slip.
 Whether you’re comfortable where you’re at or have your eyes set on something more, a damaging related search or auto-suggestion could be all your employer needs to put a stop to it all—ending what may have otherwise been a life-changing opportunity.